LaSEEB/interactiveQRS/README.md

 - main(EEG, heart_rate)
 - main(EEG, starter_marker_lats)

 , with EEG being a EEGLAB struct containing the ECG signal in EEG.data(32,:).
-The second argument provides an heart rate (that will determine window width) or an array of previously marked positions (latencies) (perhaps automatically, e.g. w/ EEGLAB's pop_fmrib_qrsdetect) to calculate it.
+The second argument provides an heart rate (that will determine window width) or an array of previously marked positions (latencies) (perhaps automatically, e.g. w/ EEGLAB's pop_fmrib_qrsdetect) to calculate it:
 - If it's empty, these positions must already be in EEG.event under the name 'QRS'.
 - If it's a value, it will be read as the heart rate (bpm).
 - If it's an array, they will also be plotted by the moving window (they will be called starter markers from now on).